-Prepare yourself to answer the tough questions.
+Prepare yourself to answer tough interview questions.
 Research the kind of questions employers are asking now.
-Many are quite difficult.
 They want to know if you can reason through a tough problem.
-Stand in front of a mirror and practice some sort of answer.
+Stand in front of a mirror and practice your answers until you can speak with confidence.
 "I have a wide variety of interests currently.
-I will do my best to support your team's goals here."
-Wait until they ask you if you have any questions.
-Then ask them "How are you organized here?" and "Who would I report to?" as well as "How much travel is involved?"
+I will do my best to support your team's goals."
+Hold your questions until they ask you if you have any questions.
+Then ask them "How are you organized here?" or "Who would I report to?" as well as "How much travel is involved?"

-Q. Should I work with a job placement company (called a recruiter)?
+Q. Should I work with a job placement company (a recruiter)?

 Q. How can I impress the interviewer?

 A. Research the company.
 Read through their web site.
-You want to find a good match for yourself with their corporate culture.
+Find a good match for yourself with the corporate culture.
 Be yourself but look the part of the job for which you are interviewing.
 Try to make sure that the actual day to day work is what you what to do.
 If you are a "people" person, you may like customer service, sales or social media.
-If you are a techie, you may prefer to deal with machines more than people.
+If you are a techie, you may prefer to deal with computers more than people.

 Tips on finding your first place

 First you need a job.
 If you don't have a steady income source, you won't qualify for a lease.
 Then you need a budget.
 Your rent should be about 25% - 30% of your net pay (take home pay).
 Your landlord will pull your credit report.